Top 3 Types of Forests Around the World

 Forests Are as Unique as the Species They Shelter

 Trees have been evolving for hundreds of millions of years, literally changing the face of the earth as different types of forests expanded their footprint and adapted to changing climatic conditions.
-Today, the vast variety of different tree species cover about one third of the total land area (or, over 15.3 million square miles), contain around 70% of global organic carbon (carbon found in a living organism), and are home to 80% of the world’s terrestrial biodiversity.
+Today, the vast variety of different types of trees species cover about one third of the total land area (or, over 15.3 million square miles), contain around 70% of global organic carbon (carbon found in a living organism), and are home to 80% of the world’s terrestrial biodiversity.

 Most experts agree that, broadly speaking, there are three types of forests: tropical rainforests, temperate, and boreal.
 WIthin these types are several subcategories based on seasonal rainfall, unique species composition, and more.
 Confused already?
 Don't be!
-Join us as we do a deep dive on the three types of forest, what makes each one unique, and why each type is uniquely important to our planet.
+Join us as we do a deep dive on the three types of forest, what makes each one unique, and why each forest type is uniquely important to our planet.

 the Different Types of Forests